gon-uri/bird_detection/README.md

 1. Loads the vocalizations of the target bird spiecies, real recordings from birds in natural ambients and wind sound.
 2. The birds and ambient sounds are located in a virtual open field enviroment.
 3. It computes the sound arriving to each microphone in the array.
-4. It generates a dataset of '.wav' files with a number of channels equal to the number of microphones.
+4. It generates a dataset of '.wav' files with a number of channels equal to the number of microphones in the array.
 6. It reads and preprocces the data using Torchaudio.
 7. It trains a deep 1D-convolutional Neural Network for the classification task (Detection) and the regression task (localization).
 8. It evaluates the results and save the model for usage.